Opiate Addiction Treatment

 There are thousands of treatment centers located across the United States that are equipped to help people break free from an opiate addiction.

 Treatment centers should address both the physical and psychological facets of addiction.
+Most treatment centers address co-occurring disorders, including mental health and multiple chemical and behavioral addictions.
 Many treatment centers also offer on-site medical detoxification programs to help ease any withdrawal symptoms.

 Take a look at some of the most well-known rehabs below.
 If you’re looking for a center in a specific location, browse our list of top-rated treatment options.